When is the best part of the month to close on a house?

 On or near a federal holiday

 There’s no law stopping anyone from closing near or even on a federal holiday, but you’ll have to expect to wait if your closing falls near or on one.
-Your mortgage lender’s offices may be closed, which could delay fund distribution.
+Your mortgage lender’s office may be closed, which could delay fund distribution.
 As you must record your mortgage with your local government, you can expect delays in this process as well.

 On a Friday